samirbanjanovic/That-Distributed-Integration-Engine/README.md

 ## Overview

-TDIE is a sophisticated distributed system that enables horizontal scaling of job processing by distributing workloads across multiple nodes.
+TDIE is an experiement in distributed system that enables horizontal scaling of job processing by distributing workloads across multiple nodes.
 The platform uses a component-based architecture where business logic is packaged into reusable components that can be deployed and managed across a cluster of machines.

 ### Key Capabilities